Abraham

 A leading light in the 2019 Presidents Cup

-Ancer’s Saturday afternoon foursomes match, where he was partnered with Marc Leishman against Justin Thomas and Rickie Fowler, produced a classic.
+Ancer’s Saturday afternoon foursomes match, where he was partnered with Ripper GC's Marc Leishman against Justin Thomas and Rickie Fowler, produced a classic.

 Joint leader at the 2020 Masters

 Abraham Ancer’s debut at the Masters in 2020 was nothing short of eventful.
-By the end of the second round at Augusta, Ancer was part of a five-man group who shared the lead at 9-under.
+By the end of the second round at Augusta National, Ancer was part of a five-man group who shared the lead at 9-under.

-He remained competitive through round three and while Johnson had stretched his legs with a four-stroke lead, Ancer was T2 with Cameron Smith and Im Sung-jae.
+He remained competitive through Round 3 and while Dustin Johnson had a four-stroke lead, Ancer was T2 with Cameron Smith and Im Sung-jae.

-“But it was definitely a really cool experience to play with DJ and watch him win his green jacket.”
+“It was definitely a really cool experience to play with DJ and watch him win his Green Jacket.”

 First PGA Tour win and a place at the Olympics

-Finishing runner-up to Rory McIlroy in the Wells Fargo Championship in May 2021 added another $882,900 to Ancer’s winnings and two weeks later he accomplished his best finish at a Major with T8 at the PGA Championship.
+Ancer finished runner-up to Rory McIlroy in the Wells Fargo Championship in May 2021 and two weeks later he accomplished his best finish at a major with T8 at the PGA Championship.

-Ancer was competing for national honours again in August, finishing T14 for Mexico in the delayed Tokyo Olympics and just a week later he landed that elusive first win on the PGA Tour.
+Ancer was competing for national honours again in August, finishing T14 for Mexico in the delayed Tokyo Olympics and just a week later he landed his first win on the PGA Tour.

 After four rounds of a fiercely contested WGC-FedEx St. Jude Invitational at TPC Southwind, Ancer, Sam Burns and Hideki Matsuyama were tied at the top of the leaderboard at 16-under.

-Ancer finally broke free with a birdie on the second sudden-death playoff hole to scoop up the $1.82m prize money and become just the fourth Mexican golfer to win on the PGA Tour and the first to celebrate a European Tour victory.
+Ancer finally broke free with a birdie on the second sudden-death playoff hole to become just the fourth Mexican golfer to win on the PGA Tour and the first to celebrate a European Tour victory.

-Abraham Ancer signed up for LIV Golf in June 2022, in time to play in the second event of the inaugural Invitational Series in Portland.
+Abraham Ancer signed with LIV Golf in June 2022, in time to play in the second event of the inaugural Invitational Series in Portland.

-He was 20th in the official world golf ranking at the time, having previously achieved a career high of 11th, and had been expected to be a part of the 2022 Presidents Cup International team.
+He was 20th in the Official World Golf Ranking at the time, having previously achieved a career high of 11th.

-Ancer had also banked $15,253,879 in prize money from the PGA Tour and in a statement on his Instagram account @abrahamancer he said: “This new opportunity provides me more time to invest and give back to the game by helping it to grow and flourish in my home country of Mexico.”
+“This new opportunity provides me more time to invest and give back to the game by helping it to grow and flourish in my home country of Mexico,” he said.

-He made a promising start, taking 11th place on his debut and finished the season in 19th place in the individual standings.
+He made a promising start, taking 11th place in his debut and finished the season in 19th place in the individual standings.

 He began 2023 with a tournament win at the PIF Saudi International on the Asian Tour, claiming the event’s first ever wire-to-wire victory, two strokes ahead of runner-up Cameron Young.

-In 2023’s LIV Golf League he recorded a season-best third place in Bedminster and with Sergio Garcia’s Fireballs GC celebrated team wins in Tucson and Jeddah.
+In the 2023 LIV Golf League season, he recorded a season-best third place in Bedminster and celebrated Fireballs GC team wins in Tucson and Jeddah.

-The win at LIV Golf Hong Kong was last year’s standout moment for Ancer and preceded a run of three more top-10 finishes as he went on to secure 12th place in the season’s individual standings.
+The win at LIV Golf Hong Kong was 2024’s standout moment for Ancer and preceded a run of three more top-10 finishes as he went on to secure 12th place in the season’s individual standings.

 There was also an emotional double for his all-Spanish speaking Fireballs at Valderrama as they won the team event at LIV Golf Andalucia while captain Sergio Garcia took the individual prize.